soobnoid/sigmasks/README.md

 The program also scans the binary to ensure the AoB is unique.

-The header also exports a `sigcontainer` class with useful overloads, if you're application needs to manage a large number of dynamically generated sigs.
+The header also exports a `sigcontainer` class with useful overloads, if your application needs to manage a number of dynamically generated sigs.

 ## dependancies
 * Zydis Dissasembler